jaeggerr/parse-server/README.md

 * `middleware` - (CLI only), a module name, function that is an express middleware.
 When using the CLI, the express app will load it just **before** mounting parse-server on the mount path.
 This option is useful for injecting a monitoring middleware.
 * `masterKeyIps` - The array of ip addresses where masterKey usage will be restricted to only these ips.
 (Default to [] which means allow all ips).
 If you're using this feature and have `useMasterKey: true` in cloudcode, make sure that you put your own ip in this list.
 * `readOnlyMasterKey` -  A masterKey that has full read access to the data, but no write access.
 This key should be treated the same way as your masterKey, keeping it private.
+* `filesPolicy` - A string or a JSON object definig the minimum type type of users having permissions to read and write files.
+Possible values are `anonymous` for anonymous users and `user` for registered users.
+Master always has read and write permissions.
+It is also possible define `read` and `create` permissions independently.

 ##### Logging